willhaslett/covid-19-growth/README.md

 Clone the repo as above (--recursive !)

 Have the [VSCode extension for Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) installed.
-Here *remote* means, in a local Docker container (Debian).
+Here 'remote' means, in a local Docker container (Debian).

 In VSCode, [Open the project folder in a container](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container)